CiiM-Bioinformatics-group/SegDecon/README.md

 Default replacement color is:
 replacement_color = np.array([160, 115, 250], dtype=np.uint8)

-To accommodate diverse datasets, SegDecon provides a KMeans-based method for dynamically determining the optimal hue threshold.(`kmeans_noise_filter.py` or the notebook :).
+To accommodate diverse datasets, SegDecon provides a KMeans-based method for dynamically determining the optimal hue threshold.(`kmeans_noise_filter.py` or the tutorial:[tutorial of kmeans noise filter](tutorial/01_1kmeans_noise_filter.ipynb)).
 This approach clusters pixel colors into different groups and selects the cluster corresponding to noise artifacts.
 However, for precise noise removal, a hybrid approach is recommended, where the manually selected thresholds are refined by taking the union of hue values from at least **ten** representative noise pixels.
 This combined strategy ensures more accurate and dataset-specific noise suppression while maintaining robust segmentation performance.

 - **KMeans-based method**: `kmeans_noise_filter.py`